skudsi490/ecommerce-django-react/commands.md

 git add Jenkinsfile
-git commit -m "Update Jenkinsfile 98" git push origin main
+git commit -m "Update Jenkinsfile 99" git push origin main

+sudo cat /var/log/user-data.log

 You don't have to write the full code only give me the part/s need to be modified, change or updated